Jacob-M-Smith/cmacs/README.md

 ## Notes
 - A minute amount of memory is never freed by ncurses' initscr function.
 - Valgrind has some errors for conditional jumps based on uninitialized values which are false flags.
+- Scrolling can sometimes stick towards the end of files (not sure why yet)